gavinlyonsrepo/TM1638plus_RPI/README.md

 Next enter the examples folder and run the makefile in THAT folder, This makefile builds the examples file using the just installed library. and creates a test exe file in "bin".
-Make run will use  "sudo" as the bcm2835 requires root permissions by default [ see here for more details on that](http://www.airspayce.com/mikem/bcm2835/)

 ```sh
 cd examples/